 If you’re planning to do a larger tour of most other Caribbean Islands and/or Colombia, you should be perfectly fine with your valid passport.
 But if you’re considering traveling to Cuba and/or Haiti, you will need to do some homework and legwork in advance to stay on U.S. Customs’ good side.

-Then there’s Venezuela.
-Though Venezuela and the U.S. might finally be warming up to each other again (as of December 2022), you will still need an official visa from a Venezuelan Embassy or Consulate if you’re planning to travel there.
+Then, there’s Venezuela.
+Since Venezuela and the U.S. have an awkward relationship that remains very much in flux (as of July 2023), you will still need an official visa from a Venezuelan Embassy or Consulate if you’re planning to travel there.
 You should also keep in mind that it’s probably not a good idea to enter Venezuela from a land-based border crossing, Miami is the only U.S. airport that offers any direct flights to and from Caracas, and it’s still a good idea to have a backup plan in case U.S.-Venezuelan relations worsen yet again.

 Though the ABC Islands no longer enforce the above-mentioned public health safety rules, you can still take action to protect yourself and others: